 - Regular account review and reconciliation of awards

 - Preparation and submission of financial claims, invoices and expenditure statements to funders

 - Coordination of research partner expenditure statements and payments

 - Raising purchase orders relating to research collaborative agreements and subcontracts

 - Management of the account closure process

 The Role of the Research Office

-The Research Office is responsible for establishing Post-Award policies and system frameworks within which the Faculty Research Services teams operate and providing governance and assurance mechanisms for the effect management of research funding.
+The Research Office is responsible for establishing Post-Award policies and operational frameworks within which the Faculty Research Services teams operate, and providing governance and assurance mechanisms to underpin the sound management of external research funding.